This post is a more in-depth look at the ways I’ve used Micro Jobs to both learn & improve my skills, and earn extra income.

 So that’s a summary of why I feel that working as a seller on a Micro Job platform is a very effective way to learn or improve your skills.

-Now I’m going to share which skills I want to learn and improve, which platforms I’m working on, and how all of this fits into my overall online business strategy.
+Now I’m going to share which skills I want to learn and improve, which platforms I’ve worked on, and how all of this fit into my overall online business strategy.

 First, let’s start with a list of the platforms I’m currently working on, and a few more that I’ve tested out.
 I’ll also mention which skills I’m learning or improving.
 Afterward, I’ll cover their importance in the long run..